 The Turner Family

 In April 2003, the Clermont County Genealogical Society reprinted an article from the Clermont County Sun entitled "A Golden Wedding."
-This article was a description of the golden wedding anniversary party for Andrew Jackson Turner and Sarah (Salle) (Scammahorn) Turner.
+This article was a description of the golden wedding anniversary party for Andrew Jackson Turner and Sarah (Scammahorn) Turner - "Uncle Jack and Aunt Salle."

 A Golden Wedding